Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Introduction

 \begin{restatable}{thm}{thmUnavoidable} An element $x$ of a matrix $M$ is avoidable if and only if for every set $R$ of rows of $M$, we have:

 \end{restatable}

-Extremal results and algorithmic results in connection to avoidable elements are included in Section~\ref{sec:avoid}, as they follow from the proof of Theorem~\ref{thm:unavoidable}.
-We prove that: \begin{restatable}{corollary}{corAlgorithmUnavoidable} Deciding whether an element $x$ is avoidable can be done in\\ $O(m^2\sqrt{m+n})$ and also in $O(m^3)$ time.
-Listing all unavoidable elements can be done in $O(m^2n\sqrt{m+n})$ and also in $O(m^5)$ time. \end{restatable}
+Extremal and algorithmic results in connection to avoidable elements are included in Section~\ref{sec:avoid}, as they follow from the proof of Theorem~\ref{thm:unavoidable}.
+We prove the following corollary. \begin{restatable}{corollary}{corAlgorithmUnavoidable} Deciding whether an element $x$ is avoidable can be done in\\ $O(m^2\sqrt{m+n})$ time and also in $O(m^3)$ time.
+Listing all unavoidable elements can be done in $O(m^2n\sqrt{m+n})$ time and also in $O(m^5)$ time. \end{restatable}

 Both results follow from an easy reduction to matchings in a bipartite graph.